 Wallkill Valley Rail Trail

-Once the Wallkill Valley Railroad, today it’s a 22.5-mile outdoor recreation treasure in Ulster County going from the towns of Gardiner through New Paltz, Rosendale, Ulster to Kingston city line.
-The rail-trail is made of crushed stone and is used for walking, jogging, biking, horseback riding, cross country skiing, snowshoeing.
+Once the Wallkill Valley Railroad, today it’s a 22.5-mile outdoor recreation treasure in Ulster County with many access points, going from the towns of Gardiner through New Paltz, Rosendale, Ulster to Kingston city line.
+The rail trail is made of crushed stone and is used for walking, jogging, biking, horseback riding, cross-country skiing, and snowshoeing.
 Leashed dogs are allowed.

 The highlight of this trail is the Rosendale trestle which is 150 feet high and 940 feet long towering over the Rondout Creek.
 There are also other places of interest along the trail including several bridges, streams, the Wallkill River, farmland, hilly, apple orchards, and views of the mountains.